 Wisdom Teeth Removal Recovery

 Wisdom teeth removal recovery time varies from patient to patient, but you will likely experience some swelling and discomfort in the first few days.
-Our oral surgery dentists will talk to you about your pain management options.
+Our dentists will talk to you about your pain management options.
 If you encounter any symptoms such as fever or severe bleeding, call our office right away.